FSW-GNN: A Bi-Lipschitz WL-Equivalent Graph Neural Network: Introduction

 This section disappears when you disable \texttt{show\_our\_comments} in \texttt{base/settings.tex}.

 \endgroup

 }{}

-\section{introduction}
+\section{Introduction}

-Graph neural networks are a central research topic in contemporary machine learning research.
-Many of the most popular models, such as GIN \citep{xu2018how}, GraphSage \citep{hamilton17graphsage}, GAT \citep{Velickovic18gat}, and GCN \citep{kipf2017semisupervised}, can be seen as an instantiation of Message Passing Neural Networks (MPNNs) \citep{Gilmer2017NeuralMP}.
+Graph neural networks are a central research topic in contemporary machine learning.
+As shown by \citet{Gilmer2017NeuralMP}, many of the most popular models can be seen as instantiations of Message Passing Neural Networks (MPNNs).

 A well-known limitation of MPNNs is that they cannot differentiate between all distinct pairs of graphs.
 In fact, a pair of distinct graphs that cannot be separated by the Weisfeiler-Lehman (WL) graph isomorphism test will not be separated by \emph{any} MPNN \citep{xu2018how}.
 Accordingly, the most expressive MPNNs are those that are \emph{WL-equivalent}, which means they can separate all pairs of graphs that are separable by WL.
 WL-equivalent MPNNs were proposed in the seminal works of \citet{xu2018how,morris2019WL}, and the complexity of these constructions was later improved in \citep{aamand2022exponentially,amir2023neural}.